Former Swedbank CEO convicted of gross swindling by the Svea Court of Appeal

 Background

 The cause of action is the statements made by the former CEO to the Swedish media in 2018 regarding anti-money laundering measures taken by Swedbank in Estonia.
 The Swedish Financial Supervisory Authority (Sw.
-Finansinspektionen) previously issued a warning and a fine of SEK 4 billion to Swedbank for deficiencies in their anti-money laundering measures.
-Swedbank has also been found guilty by the Disciplinary Committee of Nasdaq Stockholm for deficiencies in the handling of inside information in connection with the incident, and was obliged to pay a fine of twelve annual fees.
+Finansinspektionen) previously issued a warning and a fine of SEK 4 billion to Swedbank for deficiencies in its anti-money laundering measures.
+Swedbank had also been found guilty by the Disciplinary Committee of Nasdaq Stockholm for deficiencies in the handling of inside information in connection with the incident, and was obliged to pay a fine of twelve annual fees.
 The District Court acquitted the CEO of the criminal charges, but the Svea Court of Appeal now makes a different assessment.

 Swindling

-The Svea Court of Appeal found that the CEO had provided misleading information about the Swedbank's anti-money laundering measures in Estonia.
-The statements wrongly conveyed the impression that Swedbank had no issues with their anti-money laundering procedures and that there were no suspected money laundering links to operations of Danske Bank in Estonia during the years 2007-2015.
+The Svea Court of Appeal found that the CEO had provided misleading information about Swedbank's anti-money laundering measures in Estonia.
+The statements wrongly conveyed the impression that Swedbank had no issues with its anti-money laundering procedures and that there were no suspected money laundering connections to operations of Danske Bank in Estonia during the years 2007-2015.
 At the time, the statements were subject to great interest by the media and the public.
 In connection with the statements, the Swedbank share price plunged, which, according to the Svea Court of Appeal, indicated the sensitivity and importance of the anti-money laundering issue in relation to the valuation of the Swedbank share.
 The Svea Court of Appeal therefore found that the information was likely to have affected the valuation of the Swedbank share and therefore to have caused damage, and that the CEO had acted with intent (Sw. insiktsuppsåt).
 Furthermore, the Svea Court of Appeal declared that a statement can be of a particularly dangerous nature if it affects, or risks affecting, the credit market with consequent risks for the national economy at large.
 These particular statements were made by a representative of one of the largest banks in Sweden that conducts socially important activities and could have caused major socio-economic consequences.
 Moreover, it is crucial for the functioning of the stock market and the supply of capital that investors can rely on the information provided by listed companies.
-The overall assessment of the Svea Court of Appeal thus was that the statements, which could have caused considerable damage and was of a particularly dangerous nature, constituted gross swindling.
+The overall assessment of the Svea Court of Appeal thus was that the statements, which could have caused considerable damage and were of a particularly dangerous nature, constituted gross swindling.

 Market manipulation and unlawful disclosure of inside information